Audience: You are expected to have successfully

 fill, for sub-patterns, the extracted data, or

-in fun-matchers defined with defunmatcher
+in fun-matchers defined with defunmatcher by a MELT

 function -returning a true value on successful match- whose